ansible/ansible/README.md

         }
     }

-Since a module can return any type of JSON data it wants, so Ansible can be used as a framework to rapidly build powerful applications and scripts.
+A module can return any type of JSON data it wants, so Ansible can be used as a framework to rapidly build powerful applications and scripts.

 License